crufter/hypecms/README.md

 	* github.com/opesun/routep
 	* anything else it whines for
 - Create a symbolic link in your file system to point from github.com/opesun/hypecms/shared to github.com/opesun/hypecms-shared.
 This needs to be done to separate the gazillion included JS libraries from the hypecms codebase.
+(And still able to serve those files.)

 Demo
 =======